If it is not already connected, power up your SPROG and connect it

 Click Next to move through the setup sequence.

-In the Preferences window, click the System manufacturer drop-down menu,
+In the Connection window, click the System manufacturer drop-down menu,

 scroll down and select SPROG DCC.